What is the Cut-off Age for Affordable Life Insurance? (Updated for 2023)

 Another aspect that can make life insurance unaffordable for a person and at any age is the state of your health.
 Now, keep in mind that just because you have a health issue such as a pre-existing condition doesn’t mean the policy will be too expensive.

-Many health issues have a very minimal effect on the cost of a policy, while other health issues can make a policy very expensive or you could be declined altogether.
+Surprising, some health issues have a very minimal effect on the cost of a policy, while other health issues can make a policy very expensive or you could be declined altogether.

-Some health issues that can be corrected or treated through surgery and/or with medication may require that a waiting period before you will be approved for a policy.
+In addition, every company sets their own guidelines, so some companies are more lenient than other.
+In general, health issues that can be corrected or treated through surgery and/or with medication may require that a waiting period before you will be approved for a policy.

 Certain cancers and other conditions will be automatically declined if you have been recently diagnosed with the disease.
 The premiums can be expensive if you apply immediately following the required waiting period if the disease has been in remission and there have been no relapses.